The Contributory Professional Retirement Savings Plan (CPRSP) provides funds to physicians for their retirement. CPRSP has two components:

 The CPRSP benefit can be reimbursed to you for contributions you make to:

-• your personal Tax Free Savings Account, or
+• your personal TFSA.

 How CPRSP is calculated